Mjz86/c_colon/README.md

   a fastdyncaller qualifier makes the dynamic call,  have no variables in the used set. a fastdyncallee doesn't do much to the function's dynamic signature,  but  the registers in the used set increase a lot.

+ - nodyncontract/ dyncontract:
+ dyncontract ( deafult) allows a function's contract to execute in the call site based on the callers contract evaluation requirements.

   * the fastdyncaller transformation :
  this is intended  for functions that want minimal register usage in the functions who use the dynamic call, usually smaller functions with less used  registers benefit from the fastdyncaller specification, but those with many moving parts who already have large register usage are better used with the fastdyncallee qualifier. if F's adress isnt stored or used , then the transformation code  is optimized away.